TD Ameritrade: Management history

 In May 2008, CEO Joe Moglia vacated the CEO position, becoming Chairman.
 He was succeeded as CEO by COO Fredric Tomczyk.
-In 2016, Tomczyk retired as CEO and was succeeded by Tim Hockey.
+In 2016, Tomczyk resigned as CEO and was succeeded by Tim Hockey.
 In 2020, CEO Tim Hockey resigned amid a disagreement with the board relating to the growth of the company.
 In July 2020, Joe Moglia retired from his role as Chairman of the Board of TD Ameritrade.